-"Since we started the pro-

-gramme in 2006, 551 393 South Africans have been afforded the opportunity to enter national parks for free.
+"Since we started the programme in 2006, 551 393 South Africans have been afforded the opportunity to enter national parks for free.
 We want to see these numbers grow," says Mketeni.

-"SANParks Week is meant to cultivate a sense of pride to the parks. in South Africa's natural, cultural and historical heritage and a deeper appreciation of biodiversity.
-It is important Public Works Programme, for South Africans to visit we work closely with comand know the importance munities living adjacent to of their national parks," he national parks to be more inclusive so that we can tackle adds.
+"SANParks Week is meant to cultivate a sense of pride in South Africa's natural, cultural and historical heritage and a deeper appreciation of biodiversity.
+It is important for South Africans to visit and know the importance of their national parks," he adds.